brandondjango/Sdet-Architect/README.md

 #### Free Tool: Selenium

-Selenium, for example, is hands down the biggest player in this space.
+Selenium is the biggest player in this space.
 It is a **free** open source tool that has been around pretty much since the beginning browser automation.
 However, Selenium is not actually built for test automators in mind.
 Rather, you combine the use of this tool with other libraries and conventions to build a WebApp test suites.

 This can allow you to be pretty flexible in your projects, but requires a greater degree of know how from maintainers of your test project, especially if you want to manage things like parallelzation and test reports efficiently.

 #### Paid Tool: Cypress

 On the other end of the spectrum, there are a lot of paid tools made specifically with testers in mind.
-In my opinion, [Cypress](https://www.cypress.io/) is the biggest up and comer taking over this space.
+[Cypress](https://www.cypress.io/) is the biggest up and comer taking over this space.

 The best analogy I've heard comparing Selenium to Cypress is if Selenium is a tool that remote controls a browser, Cypress is a tool embedded within a browser.
-There are tons of out of the box features automator need to build big scalable projects that are too numerous to name here, and it looks really cool in action.

-The reservations I have for really any tool like Cypress is you are really beholden to it.
-You have to pay for licences.
-There's a flexibility you lack with it you might need on test suites that have complicated tests hitting APIs, Databases, etc.  The community is just not there yet.
-Cypress specifically does not support Firefox even.
+The major con of Cyrpess is you have to pay for licences to have your test results stored over time.
+The community isn't as mature as Selenium's, and Cypress specifically does not support Firefox.

-This might not be too bad if you for example only want to automate components of Web Apps, you just need to make a wise choice for your shop.

 ### Example Web Automation Projects

-I personally have been in the Web Browser automation game since I started my career.
+I have been in the Web Browser automation space since I started my career.
 Here are some examples of Web Browser automation I have on my github page using Selenium([Watir](http://watir.com/)).
 They are in Ruby, but I have worked professionally in Java as well:

 - [Bare-bones project that can serve as a starter for a Web App Automation project using Ruby, Watir, Cucumber](https://github.com/brandondjango/WebAppAutomation)